Alamantus/Readlebee/README.md

   "port": 3000  # the port that the server will serve the app from.
-  "dbhost": "localhost" # Where the postgres server is "dbport": 5432  # What port the postgres server uses "dbname": "book-tracker"  # The name of the database book-tracker will use to make tables and store data in "dbuser": "root"  # The username with access to your postgres database "dbpass": "password"  # The password for the username above ... # more to come
+  "dbhost": "localhost" # Where the postgres server is "dbport": 5432  # What port the postgres server uses "dbname": "Readlebee"  # The name of the database Readlebee will use to make tables and store data in "dbuser": "root"  # The username with access to your postgres database "dbpass": "password"  # The password for the username above ... # more to come